nanoporetech/ts-runtime-typecheck/README.md

 - ### asOptStruct

   Takes an [`InterfacePattern`](#interfacepattern) which is equivalent to `Type` and returns a new Type Cast function for `Type | undefined`, where `Type` is an interface defined by the [`TypeAsserts`](#typeassert) specified in the pattern.
 Refer to [Special Case: asStruct](#special-case-asstruct) for examples.

+- ### asOptInstance

+  Takes a class (not a instance of a class) and returns a new Type Cast for a Optional instance of that class.

 ### Reference: Type Checks